Rétság: Location

-Rétság is located 55 km north of Budapest on the E77 European main road, halfway between Vác and Balassagyarmat.
-The town is seated at the border of Cserhát and Börzsöny hills.
+Rétság is located 55 km north of the capital Budapest on the E77 European main road, halfway between Vác and Balassagyarmat.
+The town is located at the border of Cserhát and Börzsöny hills.
 Its location determines the function of the town.

 History

-The settlement was property of the Losonczy family in 1393, its name was Réthy Saag.
+The settlement was the property of the Losonczy family in 1393, when its name was Réthy Saag.
 The Ottoman conquest started in the middle of the 16th century (when castle Nógrád was captured by the Ottoman army) and lasted till the middle of the 17th century.
-During the Ottoman conquest Rétság became near totally desolated.

-Big landowners was in Rétság: Mehmed Daud 1562-1563, Ottoman from liva of Hussein pasha 1566-1567, Bosna Hassan 1583-1584, Gábor Lónyai 1656, Paul Sréter and his family 1770, widow count Mrs. Béla Benyovszky, Sándor Rosenbach, Frigyes Herzfeld in 1910.
+During the Ottoman rule, Rétság became near totally desolated.Big landowners was in Rétság: Mehmed Daud 1562–1563, Ottoman from liva of Hussein pasha 1566–1567, Bosna Hassan 1583–1584, Gábor Lónyai 1656, Paul Sréter and his family 1770, widow count Mrs. Béla Benyovszky, Sándor Rosenbach, Frigyes Herzfeld in 1910.

 The St. Andrew Roman Catholic church was built in 1726.
 The railway connection and the railway station was built in 1908.
-Presidential Council of Hungarian People’s Republic pronounced Rétság to be town in 1989.
+Presidential Council of Hungarian People's Republic pronounced Rétság to be town in 1989.

 Pusztaszántó belongs to Rétság was first mentioned in 1299 and was independent village in 1460.
 It was desolated during the Ottoman conquest, after it was settled again and the population was larger than in Rétság in the 19th century.
 Now it has only few inhabitants, but the industrial park of the town is here.